Shikara (2020 film): September 2018 (present)

-The movie starts with an aged Shiv writing a letter to the President of the United States explaining to him the situation of Kashmiri Pandits who are living like refugees in their own country.
+The movie starts with an aged teacher Dr. Shiv Kumar Dhar writing a letter to the President of the United States explaining to him the situation of Kashmiri Pandits who are living like refugees in their own country.
 It turns out that he has written several letters since the year 1990.
-His most recent letter received a response from POTUS and inviting him over to a presidential suite in Delhi.
-He along with Shanti leave for Delhi.
+His most recent letter received a response from POTUS and inviting him over to a presidential suite in Agra.
+He along with Shanti leave for Agra.
 In their palatial room they see a movie DVD, Love in Kashmir, and recalls their first meet, marriage in Kashmir and forced exodus to Jammu.

 Flashback

 1987 and 1988

-On the set of Love in Kashmir, a young college professor and Ph.D. student Shiv Kumar Dhar meets a medical student Shanti Sapru.
+On the set of Love in Kashmir, Shiv Kumar Dhar, then a young college professor and Ph.D student meets a nurse Shanti Sapru.
 They soon becomes friends with each other in their very first meet out of their love for poetry and Shiv being the author to newly published "Shikara".
 Soon they fall for each other and Shiv proposes to Shanti with the help of his best friend Lateef Lone, an aspiring cricketer and the son of a local politician who is like a fatherly figure to Shiv.
-Soon they get married in a traditional Kashmiri Pandit wedding and Lateef falls for Shanti's best friend Arti (who's also a medical student).
+Soon they get married in a traditional Kashmiri Pandit wedding and Lateef falls for Shanti's best friend Arti (another Kashmiri Pandit girl who is also her fellow nurse).

 1989

 They soon build a huge mansion with the help of Lateef's father and names it "Shikara" (owing to their first night spent on a shikara).
 The entire community including Hindus and Muslims live together in harmony.
-Their first marriage anniversary arrives and Shiv's cousin, Naveen, a doctor gifts him a typewriter to write his thesis on it.
+On their first marriage anniversary Shiv's cousin, Naveen, a doctor gifts him a typewriter to write his thesis on it.
 However their happiness was short lived as Lateef's father, a politician who is out for a rally is fatally injured and gets admitted at Naveen's clinic.
 It is stated that the police attacked him on the behest of the current central government.
 However he dies while being shifted to a multi-speciality hospital for his surgery.
 Lateef cannot bear the loss of his father and crosses the border to Lahore to get trained as a militant.
 This incident changes the peaceful valley.